LarkspurCA/androidweardocs/sync.rst

 Try the First Data Layer App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To try your new data layer app, set up your development environment with either emulators or devices, for both the handheld and wearable.
-Google documentation covers these topics.
+Make sure the handheld and wearable are successfully paired.
+If not, see :ref:`setup`.

-Start the "wear" app.
-It displays the default Hello message generated by the Android Studio New Project wizard:
+Start the "wear" app in Android Studio.
+It displays the default Hello message generated by the Android Studio new project wizard:

   .. figure:: images/wear-square.png
       :scale: 50